wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 ### Import data by writing an SQL query

 Another way you can import data is to write an SQL query to specify only the tables and columns that you need.
-This approach makes the import process faster and will lower the performance load on SQL Server.

 To write your SQL query, on the **SQL Server database** window, enter your server and database names, and then select the arrow next to **Advanced options** to expand this section and view your options.
 In the **SQL statement** box, write your query statement, and then select **OK**.
 In this example, you will use the **Select** SQL statement to load the ID, NAME and SALESAMOUNT columns **from** the SALES table.